 - Prospects in your niche, should easily be able to afford what you are selling – targeting people based on household income is one of the best approaches to take to achieve this

-- These prospects should have demonstrated that they are actively searching for a solution to their problem – you can use tools like Jaxxy or Google keyword planner to determine this
+- These prospects should have demonstrated that they are actively searching for a solution to their problem – you can use tools like Jaxxy or SEM Rush to determine this

 - Prospects in this niche should have no few or no perceived options – if you are selling a ‘me-too’ product or service ask yourself what you can add to your product offering to differentiate yourself from your competitors

 If you try to sell you everyone…